 BBS Law’s litigation lawyers advise on all aspects of property and real estate disputes, for both commercial and residential properties.

-We have a diverse portfolio of clients and can assist with all aspects of landlord and tenant litigation, or in any property dispute.
 We approach all disputes proactively and pragmatically, aiming to resolve disputes or achieve our clients’ needs by negotiating, mediating, or litigating, depending on the facts and circumstances of each case.

 Whatever the nature of your property dispute, our specialist property team offer an experienced and cost-effective service.